 Who We Are

-Our team has expertise in delivering many evidence-based interventions including medication assisted therapies (MAT), action and commitment therapy (ACT), cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), dialectical behavioral therapy (DBT), EMDR, motivational interviewing (MI), mindfulness based strategies including mindfulness based relapse prevention (MBRP), and connecting our patients with alumni and fellowship support communities.
+Our team has expertise in delivering many evidence-based interventions including medication assisted therapies (MAT), action and commitment therapy (ACT), cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), dialectical behavioral therapy (DBT), motivational interviewing (MI), mindfulness based strategies including mindfulness based relapse prevention (MBRP), and connecting our patients with alumni and fellowship support communities.

 Who We Serve

 Although all of our patients benefit from our treatment team’s elite level of clinical excellence and professionalism, our multidisciplinary team is uniquely equipped to meet the specific needs of healthcare providers.